Picture of Mia Hill

 Taking care of a rabbit can be a delightful experience, but it can also be frustrating when they don’t follow rules.
 If you’re experiencing this issue with your rabbit pooping everywhere, there are a few things you can do.

-A good place to start is by using an appropriate-sized litter box with layers of hay and paper bedding.
+A good place to start is by using an appropriate-sized litter box with layers of hay and paper bedding to encourage better potty habits.
 Fill it up so that your rabbit knows where the designated bathroom spot is located.
 You could also build or buy some kind of enclosure to create boundaries for your bunny when let out in the house.
 Make sure it allows for easy access to their litterbox and rewards them for doing their business there with praise or treats.
 Finally, watch for patterns and activity times as rabbits often poop at the same time each day and after eating so use these times to take them straight away to their litterbox.

 With a little bit of training, your furry friend will soon learn where they need to go when they have to ‘go’!